 1. Manufacturing defects

 While the product is being created, a defect can occur.
-Sometimes a whole batch is affected, or sometimes it’s just one or two products.
+Sometimes a whole batch is affected, or just one or two products.

 2. Design defects